HunterBushnell/SCP/docs/step_5_local_pipeline.md

 The notebook `5_local.ipynb` is the reference implementation.

 Sub-steps (documentation labels)
-- 5.1 Load cell: build NEURON cell from `cell_config.json` and `manifest.json`.
+- 5.2.1 Load cell: build NEURON cell from `cell_config.json` and `manifest.json`.
-- 5.2 Geometry: load `geometry.json` and build segment groups.
+- 5.2.2 Geometry: load `geometry.json` and build segment groups.
 - 5.2.3 Inputs: generate spike trains from `syn_config.json` and `syn_groups/`.
 - 5.2.4 Synapses: place synapses on the cell using geometry + inputs.
 - 5.3 Run: run single or multi trials and save outputs.
+- 5.4 Analyze: summarize and compare outputs.

 Entry points
 - Notebook: `5_local.ipynb`